How do I apply to the School of Nursing?

 - Students currently attending other universities or colleges apply to Undergraduate Admissions as a transfer student.

-- Current UConn students wishing to change their majors to Nursing must complete a “School Change Petition” form through our online system.
+- Current UConn students wishing to change their majors to Nursing must complete our online, “School Change Petition” form

 - Students wishing to attend a master's program or take a graduate certificate should apply through the specific program's website.
 Please note the different application deadlines, depending on the program.

 - DNP students should apply through the Graduate School.

 - D. students should apply through the Graduate School.